 I feel that Chef Mickey’s is probably not any better and haven’t been in the mood to fork out the cost of another character meal disappointment.
 With that being said, we had an excellent character breakfast at Topolino’s Terrace.

 And that’s where I would recommend going for character dining at Walt Disney World.

 I’ve had several great meals here for breakfast and lunch.
-Normally, The Wave has a fairly popular breakfast buffet.
+Typically, The Wave has a reasonably popular breakfast buffet.
 However, given current times buffets are not available.
-On my last visit, I ordered the avocado toast for breakfast.
+So on my last visit, I ordered the avocado toast for breakfast.

-This was a reasonable option, but truly nothing in comparison to the avocado toast I had a few months back in my Grand Floridian Cafe review.
+This was a reasonable option, but honestly, nothing in comparison to the avocado toast I had a few months back in my Grand Floridian Cafe review.

-The Wave does take walk-ups but you might have a lengthy wait.
-Therefore, I recommend getting a reservation in advance prior to dining here.
+The Wave does take walk-ups, but you might have a lengthy wait.
+Therefore, I recommend getting a reservation in advance before dining here.